-If the release is suspected to include any petroleum-regulated substance other than gasoline or gasoline blends, or if the source of the release is unknown, all soil and groundwater samples must also be tested for semi-volatile petroleum compounds-all grades of diesel fuel, fuel oil, kerosene oil, jet fuel, hydraulic fluid, and mineral spirits-Total Extractable Hydrocarbons (TEH) per lowa Method OA-2.
+If the release is suspected to include any petroleum-regulated substance other than gasoline or gasoline blends, or if the source of the release is unknown, all soil and groundwater samples must also be tested for semi-volatile petroleum compounds-all grades of diesel fuel, fuel oil, kerosene oil, jet fuel, hydraulic fluid, and mineral spirits-Total Extractable Hydrocarbons (TEH) per Iowa Method OA-2.

-A copy of Iowa Method OA-1 and OA-2 is available from the State Hygienic Lab.
+A copy of Iowa Method OA-1 and OA-2 is available from the State Hygienic Lab or on the DNR UST webpage.
 For more information on chemicals of concern, refer to IAC 567-135.8(3).